 Recognize the significance of public sector, which is one of the stakeholders of GC Group.
-A Guidelines have been established for the treatment of the public sector in the countries in which GC Group invests, in order to avoid negative consequence from any action.
+A Guidelines have been established for the treatment of the public sector and officials in the countries in which GC Group invests, in order to avoid negative consequence from any action and impact to the company image.